Firecon123/CSE-518-The_Vulwitch_Trials/doc/proposal_v0.md

 1. Vulnerability detection performance

-- Rate of false positives and false negatives when VulWitch is used to examine public vulnerability datasets.
+- Rate of false positives and false negatives to show inaccuracy of Vulwitch
+- based on training data test sets.

+-Display score for true positive and true negitive to see how many issues found by the model proved to be issued based on standards.

-- Precision, recall, and F-1 score of our AI model, which are used to evaluate the accuracy of vulnerability detection of the model.
+- Display Precision, recall, and F-1 score of our AI model, in order to evaluate the accuracy of vulnerability detection of the model.

 - Accuracy of mapping vulnerabilities according to secure standards.